Joey Meneses Player Props: Nationals vs. Reds

 Joey Meneses At The Plate

-- Among qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 97th and he is 134th in slugging.
+- He ranks 29th in batting average, 90th in on base percentage, and 135th in slugging among qualified hitters in baseball.

-- Meneses has picked up a hit in 54 of 77 games this year, with multiple hits 23 times.
+- Meneses has reached base via a hit in 55 games this year (of 78 played), and had multiple hits in 23 of those games.

-- In 77 games played this season, he has gone deep in only two of them.
+- In 78 games played this season, he has homered in just two of them.

-- Meneses has an RBI in 26 of 77 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in four contests.
+- Meneses has had an RBI in 27 games this year (34.6%), including seven multi-RBI outings (9.0%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.